-Bath Rugby delivered one of their most commanding performances this season with a 60-19 triumph over Sale Sharks at the CorpAcq Stadium, significantly enhancing their prospects for the PREM Rugby Cup knockout stages.
+Bath Rugby delivered one of their most commanding displays of the season with a 60-19 triumph over Sale Sharks at the CorpAcq Stadium on Sunday, significantly boosting their knockout stage prospects in the PREM Rugby Cup.

-Sale Sharks managed three tries, two from their dynamic hooker Nathan Jibulu and a late consolation score from winger Albert Bradshaw.
-Fly-half Tom Curtis successfully kicked two conversions.
+Sale Sharks managed three tries, including two from dynamic hooker Nathan Jibulu and a late consolation try by winger Albert Bradshaw, with fly-half Tom Curtis converting two of their three kicks.

 15 Austin Emens – 7

-Emens had a reliable display as full-back, particularly under the high ball during extended kicking exchanges.
-However, he will reflect on a missed tackle that allowed Jibulu’s powerful first try.
+A solid performance from the full-back who showed reliability under the high ball during the extensive kicking exchanges.
+However, he was at fault for a missed tackle that allowed Jibulu’s first try.

 14 Charlie Griffin – 8